VanOvermeire/dynamodb-helper/README.md

 Also see the unit and integration tests.

-Note that you will need an AWS account, credentials and these dependencies (or higher):
+Note that you will need an AWS account, credentials and these dependencies:

 ```
 aws-config = "0.47.0"